puneeth579/jsonsrv/README.md

 If you are not using maven and need help you can ask [here](https://github.com/brutusin/jsonsrv/issues).

 ###Service implementation
-Just extend from [JsonAction](src/main/java/org/brutusin/jsonsrv/JsonAction.java), and ensure to define your input/output parameters as POJOs.
+Businness is coded in custom classes extending from [JsonAction](src/main/java/org/brutusin/jsonsrv/JsonAction.java), using POJOs to define input/output parameters:

 Examples:
 ```java